Home > Analyses > Financial Services > KKR & Co. Inc.

 Revenue by Segment

 The pie chart illustrates KKR & Co.
-Inc.’s revenue distribution between its Asset Management and Insurance segments for fiscal year 2024.
-It highlights the relative scale and contribution of each segment to total revenues.
+Inc.’s revenue distribution by segment for fiscal year 2024, highlighting the company’s core business areas.

 Key Products & Brands

-The table below outlines KKR & Co.
-Inc.’s primary product segments and their descriptions:
+The following table details KKR & Co.
+Inc.’s primary products and brands by segment and service line:

 | Product | Description |